 - U.S. Common Law Analysis and Skills

-- Constitutional Law * (course will be taken as audit)
+- Constitutional Law or Criminal Procedure * (course will be taken as audit)

 - ESL Course ( to be determined by the certificate program coordinator)

 * Substantive law courses taken as part of the certificate program cannot be retaken as part of the LL.M. program.